-- (b) According to the information and explanations given to us, there is no amounts payable in respect of income tax, wealth tax, service tax, sales tax, customs duty and excise duty which have not been deposited on account of any disputes. - (viii) According to the information and explanations given to us, the company has not defaulted in repayments of loans or borrowing to financial institutions, bank, government and dues to debenture holders, wherever availed. - (ix) Based upon the audit procedures performed and the information and explanations given by the management, there is no term loans raised during the year. - (x) Based upon the audit procedures performed and the information and explanations given by the management, we report that no fraud by the Company or on the company by its officers or employees has been noticed or reported during the year. - (xi) As Company does not paid any Director Remuneration during the financial year reporting under this clause is not applicable. - (xii) In our opinion, the Company is not a Nidhi Company and therefore reporting under clause 3(xii) of the Order is not applicable to the Company. - (xiii) In our opinion and according to the information & explanation given to us, all the transactions with the related parties are in compliance with section 188 of Companies Act, 2013 and the details have been disclosed in the financial statements as required by the applicable accounting standards.
+- (b) According to the information and explanations given to us, there is no amounts payable in respect of income tax, wealth tax, service tax, sales tax, customs duty and excise duty which have not been deposited on account of any disputes. - (viii) According to the information and explanations given to us, no transactions were surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961 (43 of 1961) which have not been recorded in the books of accounts. - (ix) According to the information and explanations given to us, the company has not defaulted in repayments of loans or borrowing to financial institutions, bank, government and dues to debenture holders, wherever availed. - (x) Based upon the audit procedures performed and the information and explanations given by the management, there is no term loans raised during the year. - (xi) Based upon the audit procedures performed and the information and explanations given by the management, we report that no fraud by the Company or on the company by its officers or employees has been noticed or reported during the year. - (xii) In our opinion, the Company is not a Nidhi Company and therefore reporting under clause 3(xii) of the Order is not applicable to the Company. - In our opinion and according to the information & explanation given to us, all the transactions with the related parties are in compliance with section 188 of Companies Act, 2013 and the details have been disclosed in the financial statements as required by the applicable accounting standards.
 Further the company neither being a listed company nor any class of companies being prescribed as on date.
-We are of the opinion that provisions of section 177 of companies act are not applicable. - (xiv) During the year, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures and hence reporting under clause 3(xiv) of the Order is not applicable to the Company. - In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its directors or persons connected with him and hence provisions of section 192 of the Companies Act, 2013 are not applicable.

-The Company is not required to be registered under section 45-IA of the Reserve (xvi) Bank of India Act, 1934.
+We are of the opinion that provisions of section 177 of companies act are not applicable. - (xiv) According to the information and explanations given to us, the Company is not required to have an internal audit system under section 138 of the Act and consequently, does not have an internal audit system.
+Accordingly, reporting under clause 3(xiv) of the Order is not applicable to the Company. - In our opinion and according to the information and explanations given to us, during the year the Company has not entered into any non-cash transactions with its directors or persons connected with him and hence provisions of section 192 of the Companies Act, 2013 are not applicable. - (xvi) The Company is not required to be registered under section 45-IA of the Reserve Bank of India Act, 1934. - (xvii) The Company has not incurred cash losses in the financial year also had not incurred cash losses in the immediately preceding financial year. - There has been no resignation of the statutory auditors during the year.